-U.K. Grocery Store Removes Packages Of Chocolate Ducks After Complaints Of Racism
+UK Grocery Store Removes Packages Of Chocolate Ducks After Complaints Of Racism

 As Easter quickly approaches, chocolate bunnies, eggs, and ducks are lining the shelves of grocery stores everywhere.
 One particular package of chocolate ducks in the U.K. is receiving a lot of criticism, and it’s not over the taste as one might expect.
 Packages of chocolate ducks that were sold at the Waitrose grocery chain have been pulled after complaints regarding racism.
 The ducks in question are a trio of various flavors sold in a set.
-The first is a milk chocolate duck labeled ‘Crispy’ and the second duck is a white chocolate one labeled ‘Fluffy’.
+The first is a milk chocolate duck labeled Crispy and the second duck is a white chocolate one labeled Fluffy.
 The third one is the duck that caused the stir.
 It is a dark chocolate duck with pink splatters.
-Its name is ‘Ugly,’ according to PopCulture.
+Its name is Ugly, according to PopCulture.

 Social media caught wind of the controversial ducks and questioned why Waitrose would sell such a product.
-Some felt that the labeling was conveying that the dark chocolate duck was deemed the ‘ugly’ one because it was darker than the rest.
+Some felt that the labeling was conveying that the dark chocolate duck was deemed the ugly one because it was darker than the rest.
 Angry customers demanded to know why that name was chosen instead of a friendlier title.

 Chocolate ducks …….simple pic.twitter.com/H0cdSWfd5n